d4rekanguok/talenote/README.md

 ### `component.svelte`

 Talenote will mount a Svelte component into this page & load it into an iframe.
-This is the place to pass in components, as well as any wrapper components.
+This is the place to pass in components & any wrapper components.

 ```svelte
 <script context="module">